hoardinghopes/embodying-buber/src/posts/Silencing.md

 Today, one of my father's old records is playing as I write.
 I remember him spending his weekends sitting quietly just listening – _encountering_, perhaps.
 (I'm not, it's too trill for me, and I'm busy wrestling with these words).

 Instead, _I yearn_.
 The unwritten thesis throughout all these words has been that there is _encounter_ waiting for us.
 We can't make it happen, we can't control when/if it does.
 All we can do is prepare ourselves so that we are open to the possibility of it.
-If I am a little less caught up in the human world, perhaps more of me is available to be brought into the whole, if only momentarily.
+If I am a little less caught up in the human world[^fn-in-not-of], perhaps more of me is available to be brought into the whole, if only momentarily.

+[^fn-in-not-of]: "Be in the world, but not of the world."

 I endeavour to see things slightly differently, recognising that my eyes cannot see all there is to be seen.
 I listen carefully, knowing that I can't hear all noise.
 Those beautiful, joyous springtime birds outside my window are also singing notes beyond human audio range.
 What are they communicating in those moments?
 And to whom?